Wikipedia (other information sources are available, and recommended) states;

 Much better!
 However, there are still some issues if you haven’t carried out a change control before… such as what is an appropriate period?

 We would return to our old friend, the risk assessment.
 Depending on the level of risk associated with the change, it will vary.
-The higher the risk, the sooner the assessment.
+The higher the risk, the sooner the assessment should be.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.